CPLN-680-Spring-2022/XiaoyiWu-Mobility/README.md

 Due to the limited storage in organization repo, I can't submit the whole content in this repo.
 Here is the link of my complete project: https://github.com/Xiaoyi-Wu0711/mobility_covid-19
 1. Report: https://github.com/Xiaoyi-Wu0711/mobility_covid-19/blob/main/doc/report.pdf
 2. Interative map: https://xiaoyi-wu0711.github.io/mobility_web/

-# The impact of COVID-19 on human mobility pattern and social equity in NYC
-Xiaoyi Wu

 ### Interative map: https://xiaoyi-wu0711.github.io/mobility_web/
 This is the draft map which displays temporal changes of people's visit counts to different business type in March 2019, March 2020 and March 2021.
 There I display: